pavlo-myskov/pavlo-myskov/README.md

 Hi there 👋

-I'm Pavlo Myskov, **Python Full Stack Developer** with robust experience in Django, Flask, HTML, CSS and JavaScript.
+I'm Pavlo Myskov, **Python Full Stack Developer** with robust experience in Django, Flask, HTML, CSS, and JavaScript.

 :mortar_board: I am currently enrolled in the *Diploma in Full Stack Software Development* course at [:o: Code Institute](https://codeinstitute.net), where I am constantly expanding my skillset and knowledge of the industry.
 I'm passionate about building applications that balance functionality and design to create inclusive, intuitive user experiences.

-👨‍💻 On my GitHub profile, you will find a variety of projects that showcase my abilities in Web Application Development.
-Currently I am developing [Get Job](https://github.com/FlashDrag/get-job) portal based on Django framework.
+👨‍💻 On my GitHub profile, you will find a variety of projects that showcase my abilities in Software Development.
+Currently, I am developing [Get Job](https://github.com/FlashDrag/get-job) portal based on Django framework.

 :arrow_double_up: I am highly motivated to constantly develop my skills and grow professionally.
 I am always open to new challenges and opportunities, and I welcome collaborations and contributions to my projects.